dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md

 ### Specify the connection string

-The name of the connection string (which you'll add to the Web.config file later) is passed in to the constructor.
+The app passes the name of the connection string (which you'll add to the Web.config file later) to the constructor.

 [!code-csharp[Main](creating-an-entity-framework-data-model-for-an-asp-net-mvc-application/samples/sample7.cs?highlight=1)]

-You could also pass in the connection string itself instead of the name of one that is stored in the Web.config file.
+You could also pass in the connection string itself instead of the name of one that the app stores in the `Web.config` file.
 For more information about options for specifying the database to use, see [Connection strings and models](/ef/ef6/fundamentals/configuring/connection-strings).

 If you don't specify a connection string or the name of one explicitly, EF6 assumes that the connection string name is the same as the class name.
 The default connection string name in this example would then be `SchoolContext`, the same as what you're specifying explicitly.

 ### Specify singular table names

-The `modelBuilder.Conventions.Remove` statement in the [OnModelCreating](https://msdn.microsoft.com/library/system.data.entity.dbcontext.onmodelcreating(v=vs.103).aspx) method prevents table names from being pluralized.
-If you didn't do this, the generated tables in the database would be named `Students`, `Courses`, and `Enrollments`.
+The `modelBuilder.Conventions.Remove` statement in the [OnModelCreating](https://msdn.microsoft.com/library/system.data.entity.dbcontext.onmodelcreating(v=vs.103).aspx) method prevents the app from pluralizing table names.
+If you didn't do this, the app would name the generated tables in the database `Students`, `Courses`, and `Enrollments`.
 Instead, the table names are `Student`, `Course`, and `Enrollment`.
-Developers disagree about whether table names should be pluralized or not.
+Developers disagree about whether you should pluralize table names or not.
 This tutorial uses the singular form, but the important point is that you can select whichever form you prefer by including or omitting this line of code.

 ## Initialize DB with test data

 EF6 can automatically create (or drop and re-create) a database for you when the application runs.
-You can specify that this should be done every time your application runs or only when the model is out of sync with the existing database.
+You can specify that the app create a database every time your application runs or only when the model is out of sync with the existing database.
 You can also write a `Seed` method that EF6 automatically calls after creating the database in order to populate it with test data.

 The default behavior is to create a database only if it doesn't exist (and throw an exception if the model has changed and the database already exists).
-In this section, you specify that the database should be dropped and re-created whenever the model changes.
+In this section, you specify that the app drops and re-creates the database whenever the model changes.
 Dropping the database causes the loss of all your data.
 This is generally okay during development, because the `Seed` method runs when the database is re-created and re-creates your test data.
 But in production you generally don't want to lose all your data every time you need to change the database schema.
 Later you'll see how to handle model changes by using Code First Migrations to change the database schema instead of dropping and re-creating the database.

 ### Database Creation